walles/cleverdrawer/README.md

 # CleverDrawer

-App drawer that reads your mind.
+App, settings and contacts drawer that reads your mind.

-It then uses that information to sort everything launchable with the things you are most likely to launch first.
+It then uses that information to sort apps, settings and contacts with the things you are most likely to launch first.

 <img src="media/screenshot-vertical-phone.png" width="216" height="384">